ravikanthhothur/Jaipur_Air_Quality_Index_Azure/README.md

-# Jaipur_Air_Quality_Index_GCP_Deply
+# Jaipur_Air_Quality_Index_Azure_Deply
-Jaipur Air Quality index GCP deploy
+Jaipur Air Quality index Azure deploy

-For GCP Deploy we didnt use this Github folder, we did via Google platform SDK
+For Azure Deploy we use this Github folder,Github not used for GCP deploy there we did via Google platform SDK